 ESA Archival Research Visitor Programme

-The ESA Archival Research Visitor Programme is open to scientists, at all career levels, affiliated with institutes in ESA Member States and Collaborating States.
+The ESA Archival Research Visitor Programme is open to scientists, at all career levels, affiliated with institutes in ESA Member States and the Collaborating States.
 Early-career scientists (within 10 years of the PhD) are particularly encouraged to apply.
-PhD students are also welcome to apply through their supervisors.
+Applications by PhD students are also welcome.

 During their stay, visiting scientists will have access to archives and mission specialists for help with the retrieval, calibration, and analysis of archival data.
 In principle, all areas of space research covered by ESA science missions can be supported.